 - Injures another while driving or boating under the influence of alcohol or drugs.

-- Injures a law enforcement officer or emergency personnel.
+- Harms a law enforcement officer or emergency responder.

-- Penalties: Assault on a law enforcement officer is classified as a Class B Felony, with penalties ranging from 5 to 15 years in prison.
-For other instances, it is a Class D Felony with potential imprisonment ranging from 1 to 7 years.
+- Penalties: When a law enforcement officer is involved, it’s classified as a Class B Felony, leading to 5 to 15 years in prison.
+For other assault cases, they’re a Class D Felony and imprisonment ranges from 1 to 7 years.

 Third Degree Assault in Lafayette County, MO

-- Criteria: Third-degree assault in Lafayette County, MO occurs when an individual knowingly causes physical injury or recklessly inflicts serious injury on another another individual or recklessly causes serious injury.
+- Criteria: Third-degree assault in Lafayette County, MO occurs when someone knowingly causes physical injury or recklessly inflicts serious injury on another another individual or recklessly causes serious injury.

-- Penalties: This offense is categorized as a Class E Felony, which can include up to 4 years in prison, fines, or probation, unless the assault was on a special victim, in which case it is a Class D Felony.
+- Penalties: This offense is categorized as a Class E Felony, with consequences including up to 4 years in prison, fines, or probation.
+If the victim is a special victim, it’s elevated to a Class D Felony.

 Fourth Degree Assault in Lafayette County, MO

-- Criteria: Fourth-degree assault is the least serious assault charge and can involve:
+- Criteria: Fourth-degree assault is the least severe assault charge and can include:

-- Attempting to cause physical injury or placing someone in fear of immediate physical harm.
+- Attempting to cause physical injury or placing someone in apprehension of immediate physical injury.

-- Recklessly causing physical injury or offensive contact.
+- Recklessly causing physical harm or offensive contact.

 - Negligently causing physical harm with a deadly weapon.